-When running WORD 2007 and later, you can access the Bridge Author template by using the Big Button to open a New document, then click My Templates..., and finally click on Bridge Author to attach the template to your document.
+When running WORD 2007 and later, you can access the Bridge Author template by starting a New document, then click My Templates..., and finally click on Bridge Author to attach the template to your document.
 All of the Bridge Author functions are available by clicking on Add-Ins.
 With WORD 2016, access to the templates stored in the Templates folder is granted through the Personal option.

 The version of the Bridge Author's Template you download from this site has limited functionality until it is accompanied by the license.
 When you have purchased the personalized license, you will receive a license file that should also be installed in the Office\Templates folder.
 Installation of that license (simply copy it to the Templates folder) will unlock the full set of program features.
 The license file is called BridgeAuthor.lic.
 Some email programs may add an extension such as .txt to the license file; if that happens, get rid of the added extension.
 The license and the template must be in the same folder.

 The personalized license grants you the right to run the Bridge Author's Template on your home, office, and laptop computers.
 You may not transfer the license to another person, nor share it with others in your organization.
 The price of the license is $10.95 USD.
 The license will have your name attached to it, and your name will appear when you engage the template.